 Camden council’s planning committee granted permission for the project in July 2013.
 Almacantar chief executive Mike Hussey was quoted as saying: “We intend to transform the way Londoners view and interact with Centre Point, while always staying true to its heritage.
 Our ambition is to ensure the scheme is re-established as a landmark destination that Londoners can be proud of.”

 Almacantar quickly secured a £220 million loan from the investment company Starwood, which guaranteed that the project would be completed as planned.
 Centre Point now contains 82 luxury apartments, with the double-height penthouse valued at around £50 million – according to the Daily Telegraph – more than twice the figure quoted when the project was first mooted.

-Taking advantage of the forthcoming arrival of the Elizabeth line (Crossrail) at Tottenham Court Road station (which will make the locality even busier than it already is) a new public square surrounds the base of the tower – inevitably accompanied by shops and restaurants.
+Taking advantage of the forthcoming arrival of the Elizabeth line (Crossrail) at Tottenham Court Road station (which will make the locality even busier than it already is) a south-facing public space has been created – inevitably accompanied by shops and restaurants.

 An in-depth article in the Architects’ Journal [registration required] praises almost every aspect of the project (except the Centre Point Residences rebranding), including White Lion House, the adjacent social-rent housing, built for Camden Council as a condition of planning permission, and the new public space – St Giles Square.
 “An intelligent attempt to shift this area perceptually from isolated point block to inhabited public amenity,” is the article’s verdict.

 Ironically for a building that notoriously stood unoccupied for so long, Almacantar temporarily halted formal sales of the flats in Centre Point Residences at the end of October 2018 after receiving too many “detached from reality” lowball offers.
 The decision left around half the units lying empty.